Vincent-Zhang4135/Leetcode/Grind169/README.md

  -  Often there may be DFS, BFS, recursion involved in these problems.
 When doing these problem, be extremely precise about the base case!
  - BFS are good for level order traversals => know how to implement VFS with queues
  - DFS can be implemented with recursion with base cases that terminates at the NULL
+ - consider a bottom up approach, looking at the base cases (i.e, for height of a tree, look at how you are building up the height of the tree from 0)

 ## Recursion
  - BASE CASE IS ESSENTIAL, THEN find the recurrence relation